JulieDeM/RestaurantApp/README.md

 # Restaurant App

-Filtering, sorting, pagination, searching, table display from api call written in React.js
+Filtering, sorting, pagination, searching, table display from api call written in React.js.
+No packages used.